DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 14. **Model optimization**

-There are two ways to optimize your ML models: locally and globally.
-Locally is when you optimize an operator or a set of operators of your model.
-Globally is when you optimize the entire computation graph (A computation graph is a graph that describes the order in which your computation is executed.) end to end.
+There are two ways to optimize your ML models: **locally and globally**. **Locally is when you optimize an operator or a set of operators of your model.
+Globally is when you optimize the entire computation graph (A computation graph is a graph that describes the order in which your computation is executed.) end to end.**

-There are standard local optimization techniques that are known to speed up your model, most of them making things run in parallel or reducing memory access on chips.
+There are standard local optimization techniques that are known to speed up your model, most of them making things run in **parallel or reducing memory access on chips**.
 Here are four of the common techniques:

 - Vectorization
 Given a loop or a nested loop, instead of executing it one item at a time, execute